salasouza/ann/README.md

 ### Overview about Perceptron ##
 <p align="jutify">
-The objective of this project is study the Perceptron as a first step for understanding how artificial neural network works it.
+The objective of this project is study the Perceptron as first step for understanding how artificial neural network works it.
 </p>

 <p align="justify">